 In the fifth stage, you will assemble the components that make up the top support, and then you will glue those components together.
 These will give you enough room for the pool noodles you now have.
 (D) (H) (D), with (G) linking to (H) in this particular instance as well.
 Proceed with this step a further two times.
 Insert each component (G) into the sections (H) that were leftover from the previous phase in a perpendicular manner.

-The sixth stage is applying adhesive to the end cap and attaching it to the handle piece.
-It is necessary to first drill holes into each of the four ends of the supports before you can slip on the pool noodles that have been cut to fit over the supports.
+The sixth stage involves attaching adhesive to the end cap to the handle piece.
+First, you must drill holes into each of the four ends of the supports before you can slip on the pool noodles that have been cut to fit over the supports.

 So, this takes us to the end of the discussion.
-Make sure you review all of the DIY Kayak dolly Cart - Build Instructions + Pics on his website, and then let us know how well it works for you by reporting to us.
+Review all of the DIY Kayak dolly Cart - Build Instructions + Pics on his website, and then let us know how well it works for you by reporting to us.